A Beginner’s Guide To The Best Inflatable Fishing Kayak On The Market

 Why We Chose It

-The Intex Excursion Pro is much cheaper than most inflatable fishing kayaks.
-Unlike all the other kayaks on this list, It comes with everything you’ll need to get on the water, so it is an excellent option if you’re on a tight budget.
+Unlike all the other kayaks on this list, it comes with everything you’ll need to get on the water, so it is an excellent option for kayak anglers on a tight budget.

 I like that it’s designed with kayak anglers in mind.
 It has removable rod holders and an adjustable mounting bracket for sonar or other fishing accessories you might need on your fishing trip.
-There’s also a little storage at the front and back of the kayak, but no way to secure your gear to the kayak if you encounter rough waters.

-Some anglers might find the low seat height and floor-mounted footrests uncomfortable.
 The seat and backrest are inflatable, so they should be reasonably comfortable, except they may make you sweat more than a mesh or foam seat.

-Buyer’s Guide: Factors To Consider Before Buying A Blowup Fishing Kayak
+Buyer’s Guide: Factors To Consider Before Buying A Blow-Up Fishing Kayak

 Inflatable kayaks have unique advantages and disadvantages.
 This means you’ll need to keep a few considerations in mind when purchasing an inflatable boat, especially when you plan on using it for angling.